Tomatosaveme/qjia0024_9103_tut3/README.md

 Method:Time-Based:Employ timers and events for animation.

 ## How to interact
-1.Click the play button to start the music.
+1.Click the “Play” button to start the background music.

-2.Watch for animated squares and shapes moving across the screen.
+2.Click “Pause” to stop the music.

+3.Drag the progress bar slider to jump to a different time in the music.

+4.Watch the screen: after 15 seconds, the background begins to change colors every 1.2 seconds.

+##### Observe animations:

+1.Squares move from left to right every 0.5 seconds.

+2.Rectangles and squares rise from the bottom every second.

-3.Hover your mouse over the piano keys at the bottom – they will highlight interactively.
+3.Hover over the piano keys at the bottom (14 total).
+The key turns red when hovered.

-4.The background color will begin flashing after 15 seconds to indicate audio progression.

-## Details
+## My Individual Approach
 #### Time
-I focused on creating time-synced animations that visually respond to audio progress.
-Instead of assigning one shape per instrument, I used a trigger-based system where specific time points in the music activate different animations like floating squares or moving shapes.
-###
+My animation is time-based which also include audio to make the animation more engaged.
+I focused on synchronizing visual elements with the passage of time during music playback.
+Instead of using mouse interaction or Perlin noise like some group members, I implemented logic that responds to:

+1.music current time,

+2.consistent frame intervals (every 30/60 frames),

+   time-based background changes after 15 seconds..
+#### What I Animate & How It's Unique

 ## Part 1: Imaging Technique Inspiration